We proceed with the tour around the Iglesia Filipina Independiente or the Aglipayan Church. The group saw the church choir rehearsing for holy week .

 Birhen Maria Mulawin

-Mulawin aka Molave ( Premna integrifolia ) is a tree species reaching a height of 10 meters, that is found in Southeast Asia.
+Mulawin aka Molave ( Premna integrifolia ) is a tree species reaching a height of about 10 meters, that is found in Southeast Asia.
 When the tree was cut they found an image of a virgin in the wood.
 The image was venerated by the locals hence acquiring the title .
 The Virgin Mary of Mulawin ( Mulawin ) .
 The tree was from Laguna.
 A big slab was given to Marikina.

 Our Lady of the Barangay